malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 See more: [[The Error Prone Brain]]

 ### Control options
 What kind of control mechanism might be employed within a biological neuronal brain?
+The following distinguishes two basic approaches:
+1.

 What information does that control mechanism need?
 And what level of computational complexity?
+The identification of infinite loops alone can be quite complex, as a sequence of states of arbitrary length may form an infinite loop.

 The control mechanism It doesn't need tight integration of problem and feedback data, but it helps.
 It does need a sufficient level of intelligence applied to that feedback, and if there's no general intelligence, then it basically has to be hard coded.